pi-hole/docs/docs/ftldns/dnsmasq_warn.md

 ## `HOSTNAME` has more than one address in hostsfile, using `ADDRESS` for DHCP

-Some people like to keep all static IP addresses in `/etc/hosts`. `dnsmasq` goes through `/etc/hosts` and sets static addresses for any DHCP config records which don't have an address and whose name matches qhere `dnsmasq` maintains the invariant that any IP address can appear in at least one DHCP host.
+Some people like to keep all static IP addresses in `/etc/hosts`. `dnsmasq` goes through `/etc/hosts` and sets static addresses for any DHCP config records which don't have an address and whose name matches where `dnsmasq` maintains the invariant that any IP address can appear in at least one DHCP host.

 ## duplicate IP address `ADDRESS` (`HOSTNAME`) in dhcp-config directive